VersusCenter

 Gas Stove

-Uses an open flame fueled by natural gas or propane to heat cookware.
-Widely available and preferred by professional cooks for precise flame control.
+Uses an open flame powered by natural gas or propane to heat cookware.
+Offers traditional cooking experience with visible flame and immediate heat adjustment.

 Energy Efficiency